hashicorp/terraform/website/docs/internals/json-format.html.md

 }
 ```

-### Expressions Representation
+### Block Expressions Representation

 In some cases, it is the entire content of a block (possibly after certain special arguments have already been handled and removed) that must be represented.
-For that, we have an `<expressions-representation>` structure:
+For that, we have an `<block-expressions-representation>` structure:

 ```javascript
 {